Why is fibre so important?

 If you are not getting enough fibre each day, you may need to boost your intake.
 Good choices include:

-Refined or processed foods such as canned fruits and vegetables, pulp-free juices, white bread, pasta and non-whole-grain cereals are all lower in fibre.
+Refined or processed foods such as processed meat, pulp-free juices, white bread, pasta and non-whole-grain cereals are all lower in fibre and full of nutritionally empty calories.
+Also an abundance of alcohol is bad bad for your gut microbiome.

 Tips for fitting in more fibre